WLOGSolutions/RSuite/docs/rsuite_installation.md

 $ sudo apt-get install -y libssl-dev libxml2-dev libcurl4-openssl-dev zlib1g-dev
 ```

+It is also necessary to have Rtools installed, because RSuite makes use of the zip program.

 **Important:** If you are installing using RSuite CLI (see below) the
 required dependencies are installed automatically.